e2xperimental/webdev/_posts/2019-12-01-how-to-run-php-on-a-chromebook.md

 layout: post
 title: How to run PHP scripts on a Chromebook
 date: 2019-12-01 13:00:00 -0000
-category: chromebook-linux
+category: chromebook
-tags: [php, how-to-run]
+tags: [linux, php, how-to-run]
 ---
 # How to run PHP scripts on a Chromebook